-According to HubSpot, there are over 2.38 billion monthly active users on Facebook, and 1 billion active monthly users on Instagram.
+According to HubSpot, there are over 2.38 billion monthly active users on Facebook and 1 billion active monthly users on Instagram.
 Pinterest, Snapchat, Twitter, and LinkedIn have equally impressive numbers.
 And these numbers are growing.
-More and more individuals are taking to social media to interact with friends, share news and information, and get recommendations.
+More and more individuals are using social media to interact with friends, share news and information, and get recommendations.

 Your business needs to meet these billions of people where they already are: on social media.

-That’s not to say that through social media, you’re going to reach a billion people.
-That shouldn’t ever be your intention...even if you believe your product or service would serve every single person around the world.
+That's not to say you will reach a billion people through social media.
+That should never be your intention...even if you believe your product or service would serve everyone worldwide.
 Instead, your social media use should be targeted.